Our Reddening Globe

 What's the difference between a global anomaly of 1.5°C and 2.0°C?

-Per this NASA piece, reducing the global temperature anomaly by 0.5°C could:
+Per this NASA piece, the difference of just 0.5°C could mean:

 The scientific consensus is clear: the climate crisis is real and anthropogenic.
 The effects of climate change are being felt around the world.